Stratton Mountain (Vermont): Geography

 Stratton Mountain stands within the watershed of the Connecticut River, which drains into Long Island Sound in Connecticut.
 The south and southeast slopes of Stratton Mountain drain into Ball Mountain Brook, thence into the West River, and into the Connecticut River.
 The east side of Stratton drains via Kidder Brook into the North Branch of Ball Mountain Brook.
 The north side of Stratton drains into the North Branch of Ball Mountain Brook.
 The northwest side of Stratton drains into the Winhall River, and thence into the West River.
 The southwest slopes of Stratton drain into the East Branch of the Deerfield River, another tributary of the Connecticut River.

 The mountain has two peaks, of which the southern one is the highest, at 3940 feet.
 The mountain ridge descends to northward to a saddle at 3830 feet, before rising to the north peak at 3875 feet.
 The south summit is wooded, except for the small clearing housing the tower and caretaker's cabin.
 The Stratton Mountain Lookout Tower was built about 1934 by a crew of the Civilian Conservation Corps, and the cabin dates to about 1970.
 The tower is the subject of a 1992 listing on the National Register of Historic Places, as one of the state's last surviving towers, and one of the last three to be taken out service for fire spotting (in 1982).

+Climate

 Hiking history

 Stratton Mountain claims a unique role in hiking trail history.
 In 1909, James P. Taylor (1872–1949) was on the mountain when he conceived the idea of a trail from Massachusetts to Canada, which became Vermont's Long Trail.
 While on the summit of Stratton during the construction of the Long Trail, Benton MacKaye (1879–1975) considered that it would be a good idea to have a trail spanning the entire Appalachian Range.
 The result was the Appalachian Trail, a 2,170 mi National Scenic Trail from Georgia to Maine.
 In southern Vermont, the two trails are coincident, crossing the summit of Stratton from south to north.
 A short (.75-mile), relatively flat side trail leads from the summit to the Stratton Mountain Resort.